ErpNetDocs/tech/whats-new/v26-2/social-interaction/index.md

 ### 2. System comment when a Case is assigned to a group

 In our effort to strengthen teamwork and ensure clear announcements, we’ve added a new rule: when a Case is assigned to a group, a system comment and the corresponding notification are automatically generated.
-More to this, the title of teh Case is a link, so you group members may quickly view it.<br>
+More to this, the title of the Case is a link, so group members may quickly view it.<br>
 This keeps the Case visible to all members and ensures nothing important is missed.

 ![case_comment](pictures/case_comment.png)

-### 3. Immediate access to the announced ToDo/Task
+### 3. Immediate access to the announced records

-Similarly to Cases, when a Task is associated with a social group, this is announced by a system comment in the chat.
-Now group members can see its details, because the title of the Task is a link.
-It opens the Task in the ToDo app.
+Similarly to Cases, when a Task or an Activity is associated with a social group, this is announced by a system comment in the chat.
+Now group members can see its details, because the title is a link. Тhe Task opens in the ToDo app.
+The Activity opens in its form.

 ![todo-link](pictures/todo-link.png)